rgilyard/pillars-data-set-up/README.md

 - Download the raw .pcap files from Google Drive to raw_arcs_data folder
 - Import the .pcap files into MatLab to label them.
-- Save the MatLab .mat labels to raw_arcs_data folder
+- Save the MatLab .mat labels to raw_arcs_data folder.
+The .pcap files must remain in the same folder for the matlab .m script to run properly later.
 - Open .pcap files in Veloview and export as .las files to preprocessed_arcs_data/las folder.
 - USAGE FOR PYTHON SCRIPT THAT SHOULD
   - Run the .m script to convert .mat labels to .txt files and save them to the